Lifestyle Changes That May Help Prevent Cancer

 There are several types of screening tests for colon cancer.
 But only two of them can actually prevent cancer: colonoscopy and sigmoidoscopy.
 These tests can find and remove polyps in the colon before they turn into cancer.

+The National Advisory Committee on Immunization (NACI) recommends the vaccine for females and males ages 9 to 26.
+The vaccine may also be given to women ages 27 to 45 who didn't get the vaccine when they were younger.
 HPV vaccine recommendations may be different in your province or territory.
 Check with your doctor or provincial ministry of health to find the HPV vaccine recommendations in your area.

 Avoid toxins and other poisons at work and at home